 Monitoring such debris is a major issue as private space travel and the space economy continue to experience rapid growth.
 As the world increasingly becomes reliant on satellites, the U.S. and global satellite businesses bear the brunt of failure to track and remove orbital debris.

 Additionally, adversaries to the U.S. take advantage of blindness gaps in our ability to detect and track threats to our national security satellites due to solar effects.
 These observation gaps leave these satellites, and therefore our country, open to attack.

-Launchspace holds key patents for resolving the orbital debris problem as well as a space-based sensor solution that will improve the ability to detect and track space-based threats from adversaries to our national security satellites.
+Launchspace holds key patents for resolving the orbital debris problem as well as a space-based sensor satellite solution that will improve the ability to detect and track space-based threats from adversaries to our national security satellites.

 We’re currently developing a low Earth Orbit (LEO) sensor satellite solution to detect and track orbital debris and active spacecraft in low and geosynchronous Earth orbits (LEO and GEO) and Cislunar Space (space between the Earth and the Moon).

-Our orbital debris and sensor satellite solutions are designed to provide the ability to detect and track orbital debris, other satellites and threats from adversaries as well as remove orbital debris for national security, civil (NASA and NOAA) and commercial customers.
+Our orbital debris and sensor satellite solutions are designed to provide the ability to detect and track orbital debris, active satellites and threats from adversaries as well as remove orbital debris for national security, civil (NASA and NOAA) and commercial customers.

 The orbital debris threat isn’t going away… with the number of satellite launches growing exponentially, there will be the ongoing need for Launchspace's innovative solutions.

 Launchspace’s revenue model is based on recurring subscription revenues from our orbital debris remediation and sensor satellite solutions that are protected by our patents and trade secrets that are critical to ensuring safe access to space and protection for vital space assets.